All about PSD2

-The second Payment Services Directive or PSD2 is a European law which comes into full force on 14th September and which will make it more secure for you to make electronic payments when shopping or banking online.
+The second Payment Services Directive or PSD2 is a European law which makes electronic payments when shopping or banking online more secure

 It aims to make payments safer, increase consumer protection and continue to promote innovation and competition while maintaining a level playing field for all parties.

 While some elements of the PSD2 legislation have applied from 13th January 2018, the next phase introduces added security rules referred to as Strong Customer Authentication (SCA) which will see some changes in how customers bank and shop online.
 From 1st January 2021, when you use your card for online transactions you may be asked to verify your identity using at least two factors of identification.